1ComputerL/MusicPi/README.md

 Please feel free to suggest and push improvements to the repo.
 Here are a few things that could be added:
 - Add new menu actions in [`generate_albums_json.py`](generate_albums_json.py).
-- Add a web socket program to host a website and push keypresses inside the system based on buttons pressed on the website.
+- Add a web socket program to host a website and push keypresses inside the system based on buttons pressed on the website

 ## Debugging